Global Fukaya category I: -categories and Joyal model structure

-As we are following Riehl \cite{citeRiehlAmodelstructureforquasi-categories}, we refer the reader there for the following: \begin{theorem} [Joyal, Lurie, Riehl] There is a model structure on $sSet$, with weak equivalences weak categorical equivalences and cofibrations monomorphisms.
-Moreover the fibrant objects are quasi-categories. \end{theorem}
+We will say that a pair of $\infty$-categories are \emph{categorically equivalent} if there is categorical equivalence between them.
+As we are following Riehl \cite{citeRiehlAmodelstructureforquasi-categories}, we refer the reader there for the following: \begin{theorem} [Joyal, Lurie, Riehl] There is a model structure on $sSet$, called the Joyal model structure so that the fibrant objects are $\infty$-categories and a weak equivalence between $\infty$-categories is a categorical equivalence. \end{theorem} We do not formally need the above theorem, but we hope it places things into some perspective, by making $\infty$-categories a less mysterious object.